Westminster and St James's |

 One of London's most famous museums has to be the Imperial War Museum.
 The museum examines the role of Britain and the Commonwealth in conflicts since 1914.
 Visitors to the museum can experience all of the sights, sounds and smells of a first world war trench, or even get a taste of life in one of London's air-raid shelters.
 Those interested in espionage and undercover operations will enjoy one of the new additions to the galleries depicting the Secret War.
 The displays of work by war artists is part of the largest collection of 20th century British art outside the Tate Modern.

-Daily 10.00am - 6.00pm
+Opening Times: Daily 10.00am - 6.00pm